 4. Basic Tool Kit

 This may be a no-brainer for some, but tools go missing more than you’d think, often just when you need the very tool that’s gone missing.
-Keep a standard tool kit in a safe space in your garage, altogether at all times, and you’ll avoid the stress of scrambling for tools when you need them most.
+Keep a standard tool kit in a safe space in your garage, all together at all times, and you’ll avoid the stress of scrambling for tools when you need them most.

-5. 24 Hour Survival Kit
+5. 24-Hour Survival Kit

 A 24-hour survival kit should be a readily available item in every household.
 Though it’s probably a good idea to have one in a safe spot in your home, having a second one safely tucked away in the garage may give you the extra security you need in an emergency.